 - Home Price: $222,100 median purchase price, $958 median monthly rent

-Colorado Springs is one of the most affordable cities in America, and it’s one of the best places for families, retirees, and military!
-Located next to Pike National Forest, residents get incredible views of the mountains—including the well-known Pike’s Peak—and have a wide array of outdoor recreation opportunities with hiking trails, ski resorts, and camping destinations all close by.
-This also makes Colorado Springs an amazing place to live for adventurous dogs who like to be outdoors!
+A crossroads for historians, architects, and artists, Colorado Springs is also one of the best places to live for veterans or if you’re hoping to buy a home in the U.S.!
+Located near Pike National Forest, residents get incredible views of the mountains—including the well-known Pike’s Peak—and have a wide array of outdoor recreation opportunities with hiking trails, ski resorts, and camping destinations all close by.
+This also makes Colorado Springs an amazing place to live for adventurous dogs and owners who like to be outdoors!

 Things to Do with Your Dog in Colorado Springs

-Explore Pike National Forest with your dog along the easy out-and-back Hilltop Mine Trail or the more difficult Devils Playground from the Crags, which is an 8.5-mile roundtrip trail.
-Enjoy a picnic or a long walk with your furry friend at Red Rock Canyon Open Space.
-Check out a reconstructed model of ancient Anasazi homes at Manitou Cliff Dwellings in nearby Manitou Springs, where your dog is more than welcome to join you.
-Bring your pup to dog-friendly restaurant Pub Dog Colorado, which offers an enclosed play area for your dog to play in while you dine.
+Explore Pike National Forest with your dog along Hilltop Mine Trail or challenge yourself to the 8.5-mile trail known as Devil’s Playground from the Crags.
+Enjoy a picnic with your furry friend at Red Rock Canyon Open Space, or swim after a long hike at Stratton Open Space.
+Take your dog out on one of the best hikes in Colorado Springs while you breathe in scenic views at Garden of the Gods.
+Check out ancient architecture with your dog in nearby Manitou Springs at Manitou Cliff Dwellings.
+Let your dog loose to romp in the enclosed play area while dining at dog-friendly restaurant Pub Dog Colorado.
 Or grab a Dos Lunas or Box Car craft brew while hanging out on the patio with your pet at Phantom Canyon Brewery.

 - Population: 663,303

-Denver is about as perfect as they come among big cities in the U.S. With an affordable cost of living, a huge craft beer scene, plenty of pro sports, and a continuously growing job market, Colorado’s capital city is the go-to place for entrepreneurs, young professionals, and outdoor enthusiasts.
-To make it all better, Mile High City is an excellent place to live for dog owners, thanks to it being one of the best cities for outdoor recreation.
-You’ll never run out of options for outdoor activities here, rain or shine!
+Love Colorado, but want to live somewhere a bit busier?
+Denver is about as perfect as they come among other best big cities in the U.S. With an affordable cost of living, a huge craft beer scene, plenty of pro sports, and a continuously-growing job market, Colorado’s capital city is the go-to place for entrepreneurs, young professionals, and mountain-lovers.
+To make it all better, Mile High City is a great place to live for dog owners, thanks to it being one of the best cities for outdoor recreation.

 Things to Do with Your Dog in Denver

-Catch a Colorado Rockies baseball game during Bark at the Park, a dog-friendly event held every summer at Coors Field.
-Visit one of Denver’s 12 dog parks, where you can play with your pooch and meet other local dog owners.
-Support local animal shelter Dumb Friends League and aid in their fight against pet homelessness during their annual Furry Scurry charity walk.
-Grab a bite to eat at one of Denver’s best dog-friendly restaurants, The Watering Bowl, which also has a Yappy Hour—where 22oz beers are just $5—and an enormous fenced-in dog park!
+Catch a Colorado Rockies (MLB) baseball game during Bark at the Park—a dog-friendly event held every summer at Coors Field.
+Play with your pooch and meet other local dog owners at one of Denver’s 12 off-leash dog parks.
+Support a local animal shelter and attend the annual Furry Scurry charity walk hosted by Dumb Friends League.
+Enjoy a Campus Lounge Burger and a Guinness with Fido by your side on the patio of one of Denver’s best dog-friendly restaurants, Recess Beer Garden.
 Or try the Princess Yum Yum Raspberry Kolsch or the Graham Cracker Porter with your dog by your side at pet-friendly Denver Beer Co.

 Las Vegas, NV